sammancoaching/website/_learning_hours/refactoring/roll_up_loop.md

 ## Concept: Roll Up loop

 Explain what this is.
-Demonstrate a really simple case.
+Demonstrate a really simple case, like one of the examples in [RollUpLoop](https://github.com/emilybache/RollUpLoop).

 ## Demo: show them the code duplication & go through strategy
+There are two exercises I use for this - [TimerExpiry](https://github.com/emilybache/TimerExpiry-Refactoring-Kata) and [ClarifyException](https://github.com/emilybache/Clarify-Exception-Refactoring-Kata).
+Both work equally well.

-In the exercise [TimerExpiryRefactoringKata](https://github.com/emilybache/TimerExpiry-Refactoring-Kata) show them the duplication in each if statement.
-Explain the goal - a list of function pointers you loop over.
+Show them the duplication in each if statement.
+Explain the goal - for TimerExpiry this a list of function pointers you loop over.
 Each function returns the time until the timer goes off.
-Explain you then just find the smallest value in one place rather than 6 places.
+Then just find the smallest value in one place rather than 6 places.
+For ClarifyException you can have a small class rather than a function pointer - with two methods "matches" and "build".

 ## Concrete: refactor away the duplication